Piesauce13/Concert_Ticket_Management_Application/README.md

 ### As staff:
 * Make ticket purchase by selecting concert name, concert date, seat section, fill in customer name and phone number, and save receipt ticket
 * Register membership for customers that will get 10% discount for purchase
-* Search for past ticket reciepts
+* Search for past ticket receipts

+## Contribution
+* The GUI of this code is generated from Figma using Tkinter-Designer : https://github.com/ParthJadhav/Tkinter-Designer.git

 **If you encounter any issues or have any questions, feel free to open an issue in the repository.**